 —

 Back in the day, big bands and old-time rock n’ roll ruled the stage at the fabled Roof Garden.
 While the sound has changed, the spirit remains the same.
-Each summer, Historic Arnolds Park hosts a FREE concert series at Preservation Plaza.
+Each summer, Arnolds Park Amusement Park hosts a FREE concert series at Preservation Plaza.
+On the weekends in the summer Preservation Plaza becomes a venue for…

 —